GoogleCloudPlatform/nodejs-docs-samples/appengine/pubsub/README.md

         gcloud app deploy app.standard.yaml

-To deploy to App Engine Node.js Flexible Environment, run
+To deploy to App Engine Node.js Flexible Environment for Node.js 16 and earlier, run:

         gcloud app deploy app.flexible.yaml

+For App Engine Flexible deployments for 18 and later, deploy via:

+        gcloud app deploy app.flexible_os.yaml

 You can now access the application at https://[your-app-id].appspot.com.
 You can use the form to submit messages, but it's non-deterministic which instance of your application will receive the notification.
 You can send multiple messages and refresh the page to see the received message.